-These LSI keywords fit into your content since they’re synonymous with “buy” and “online.”
+These LSI keywords fit into your content, since they’re synonymous with “buy” and “online.”

-A few guidelines when you’re targeting LSI keywords:
+A few guidelines for targeting LSI keywords:

 - Find LSI keywords that mean the same as the main keyword, but with different spelling and structure.

 - Write in a natural tone.
 Make sure that the LSI keywords don’t override the main keywords that you want to rank.
-The LSK key phrases are only there to give additional meaning to your content and to help Google understand what topic you’re writing about.
+The LSI key phrases are only there to give additional meaning to your content and to help Google understand what topic you’re writing about.

 Marketing Land optimizes its content for LSI keywords.
-They know that once YouTube is mentioned, then terms like videos, channels, and video source need to be mentioned, too.
+They know that once YouTube is mentioned, then terms like videos, channels and video source need to be mentioned, too.
 Where Facebook is mentioned, social graph, sharing, liking and commenting are also included, as they’re all common activities that take place on the platform.

 Google looks out for these key terms in your content.
 If they’re find them, Google believes that readers will benefit as well – giving you better Google rankings in the process.

 Researching your competitors is a smart move.
 Why reinvent the wheel, when all of the hard work of ranking in Google’s top pages has already been done by your competitors?